vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 I'm thinking mean change(in percent) for the month might be better able to represent the volatility through the month.

-2008 has surely been a rough year.
-The 10% fall visible in the month of October is the [largest crash ever](http://www.rediff.com/money/2008/oct/24bcrisis10.htm) from BSE Sensex.
+2008 was a rough year for markets worldwide with the global financial crisis.
+The 10% fall visible in October is the [largest crash ever](http://www.rediff.com/money/2008/oct/24bcrisis10.htm) from BSE Sensex.
 Let's check how other years compare to this.